gretchenthompson/capstone-project/README.txt

 It will link them to an online scheduling tool.

 ## CSS features
-- Flexbox to change from column in mobile view to row wrap in tablet view
+- Flexbox to change from column to row wrap at media query breakpoint 769px
-- nth child to rearrange content on desktop view
+- nth child to rearrange content at media query breakpoint 1025px
 - Fixed header on page scroll

 ## JS features